hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

 The `Dropdown::ListItem::Interactive` component, yielded as contextual component.

 It internally uses the [`Hds::Interactive`](/utilities/interactive) utility component.
-For more details about this component API please refer to [its documentation page](/utilities/interactive?tab=code#component-api).
+For more details about this component API, please refer to [its documentation page](/utilities/interactive?tab=code#component-api).

 <Doc::ComponentApi as |C|>
   <C.Property @name="text" @required={{true}} @type="string">